viperconsole/viperconsole.github.io/index.md

 ### <a name="h3.1"></a>3.1.
 Instrument API
 You can create any number of instruments that produce sound.
-Instrument can either use additive synthesis by using various oscillators and read samples from .wav files.
+Instrument can either use additive synthesis by using various oscillators or read samples from .wav files.

 Oscillator instrument properties: